 The Psoas, Iliacus, Quadratus Lumborum and Piriformis – connecting the back and hips

-Many people struggle with tightness, weakness or general discomfort in their lower backs or hips.
-We take a look at four muscles for some answers...
+Many of us struggle with tightness, weakness or pain in their lower backs or hips.
+We take a look at four muscles – the psoas, iliacus, quadratus lumborum and the piriformis - for some answers.

 james reeves pigeon pose

-When we talk about tight hip flexors, tight or weak or twinging lower back muscles (when extending to neutral upright), and weak lower back-hip integration (Sacrum-Iliac joint pain and instability) it’s helpful to consider the relationship between the four deep muscles that connect the spine to the pelvis and femur:
+When we talk about tight hip flexors, tight or weak or painful lower back muscles, and weak lower back-hip integration (Sacrum-Iliac joint pain and instability) it’s helpful to consider the relationship between the four deep muscles that connect the spine to the pelvis and femur: the piriformis, Quadratus Lumborum, psoas and iliacus.

 Muscles that are tight (locked SHORT) from repetitive forward flexion: the psoas and iliacus.